fabotao/GapClust-rge-paper/README.md

 ```

 ## Notes when running codes
+* Make sure the folder structure of the whole project  is not changed.
-* Please modify the homedir variable to change the working directory, aiming to make sure the code can run properly on your machine.
+* Modify the homedir variable to change the working directory, aiming to make sure the code can run properly on your machine.